 Calash is pleased to announce that it provided commercial due diligence to the Scottish National Investment Bank on its investment into Forrit, a software security specialist and developer of cloud-based content management system (CMS) software.

-Edinburgh-headquartered Forrit is a developer of a cloud-based CMS software and associated services that allows enterprises to manage and develop web estates.
-The Scottish National Investment Bank is investing £5m of equity toto broaden its product team, growing their ability to work with more clients and meet their long term growth plans.
+Edinburgh-headquartered Forrit is a developer of cloud-based CMS software and associated services that allows enterprises to manage and develop web estates.
+The Scottish National Investment Bank is investing £5m of equity to broaden its product team, growing its ability to work with more clients and meet its long-term growth plans.

 Calash provided commercial due diligence on the deal on behalf of the Scottish National Investment Bank.
 Commercial due diligence included reviewing the target’s business activities and pipeline, service demand from existing and adjacent markets, and a competitive benchmarking exercise.